Nandor: Well, she's got fangs and the white pale face, it's a pretty major clue.

 - The alien monster mutants in Pandorum are all Undeathly Pale.
 It's later revealed to be because they evolved and mutated over centuries to become apex predators for the ship they inhabit by feeding on the other passengers of the ship.

 - The Morlocks in The Time Machine have a similar reason for their pallor.

 - Twilight plays this trope straight with caucasian vampires, but Laurent presents an odd contrast.
 He's not at all pale in the first movie, but was washed out and greyish though, at least in the second film.

 - Drac and the female vampires in Bram Stoker's Dracula.
-While he doesn't display it in his younger form, his older form has has very pale skin.
-His brides have it though the dark lighting of their scenes make it hard to tell.
-Lucy on the other hand goes completely deathly white after turning.
+While he doesn't display it in his younger form, his older form has very pale skin.
+His brides have it, though the dark lighting of their scenes makes it hard to tell.
+Lucy, on the other hand, goes completely deathly white after turning.